PayFabric/APIs/PayFabric/Sections/Process Reference Sale or Authorization Transactions.md

 *	Card.Billto
 *	CardHolderAttendance

-These fields, which are not able to be modified, will either be copied directly from the original/referenced transactions, or will be calculated/hard coded， Transactions using this feature will only be used for ‘Merchant Initiated’ transactions.
+These fields, which are not able to be modified, will either be copied directly from the original/referenced transactions, or will be calculated/hard coded, Transactions using this feature will only be used for ‘Merchant Initiated’ transactions.
 This is because this feature does not cater to use cases where the customer is initiating a transaction that uses another transaction to process a payment.

 Process Reference Sale or Authorization Transaction via Reference transaction API
 --------------------------------